 A. (5.)
 EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS (Cooling Pond - Outfall 002A) [15A NCAC 02B .0400 et seq., 02B .0500 et seq.]

-During the period beginning on the effective date of this permit and lasting until expiration, the permittee is authorized to discharge treated effluent from Outfall 002A only during severe weather events or required maintenance (this wastewater primarily consists of recirculated condenser cooling water, low volume wastes, treated sanitary wastewaters, cooling tower blowdown, combustion turbine site wastewaters, reverse osmosis reject wastewaters, filter plant wastewaters, storm water, and equipment wash waters).
+During the period beginning on the effective date of this permit and lasting until expiration, the permittee is authorized to discharge treated effluent from Outfall 002A only during severe weather events or required maintenance (this wastewater primarily consists of recirculated condenser cooling water, low volume wastes, cooling tower blowdown, combustion turbine site wastewaters, reverse osmosis reject wastewaters, filter plant wastewaters, storm water, and equipment wash waters).
 Such discharges shall be limited and monitored1 by the permittee as specified below: